-Find products best meets your needs.
+Find products best meet your needs.
 No more worries about the authenticity of suppliers.Find Suppliers

-Posted on Nov 22, 201810
+Posted on Nov 22, 2018

-In the machine tool industry, a bar feeder is a machine used to automatically pull in material on a CNC lathe or turning center.
+In the machine tool industry, a bar feeder is a machine used to automatically pull in the material on a CNC lathe or turning center.
 The material is usually solid bars, rods, or round counterparts.
 The machined parts are cut and new materials must be continuously fed into the machine on the production line.

-In the machine tool industry, an automatic bar feeder is a machine used to automatically pull in material on a CNC lathe or turning center.
+In the machine tool industry, an automatic bar feeder is a machine used to automatically pull in the material on a CNC lathe or turning center.
 The material is usually solid bars, rods, or round counterparts.
 The machined parts are cut and new materials must be continuously fed into the machine on the production line.

-:: Read more : The Basic Concepts of CNC Lathe
+:: Read More: The Basic Concepts of CNC Lathe

 Automatic bar feeders are commonly used in CNC lathe operations, and they automatically draw materials such as bars from a clamping chuck driven by the spindle.
 Therefore, they can also replace bar pullers on NC or CNC lathes.
-The clamping chuck is directly installed in the turret or the bar holder of the lathe to improve the stability.
+The clamping chuck is directly installed in the turret or the bar holder of the lathe to improve stability.

 Regarding the classification of the feeding mechanisms, there are two types of bar feeders for lathes.
 The selection depends on the structure of the machine.
-The bar feeder can start from the X axis (radius) or the Z axis (spindle phase).
+The bar feeder can start from the X-axis (radius) or the Z-axis (spindle phase).

 The housing and body of the bar feeder are usually made of iron, aluminum, or steel, and the top jaws are made of case hardened steel to withstand the hardness of the bar.
-When the bar is made of special materials and the durability, fragility or flexibility of the jaws is relatively poor, the jaws may need to be replaced.
+When the bar is made of special materials and the durability, fragility, or flexibility of the jaws is relatively poor, the jaws may need to be replaced.